 The dog has little choice in what is packed for him on trips, although he loves to reclaim anything he considered his from the backpack.

 Most importantly was the EU Pet Passport, to be stored with mine for safekeeping.
 Water is very important so this had a dedicated side pocket with a bowl that doubled up for food too.

-His bed was strategially taken, it took up lads of space and was kept under the to top flap of the rucksack.
-Anytime he needed to settle down out come the bed and he curled up for a probably much needed nap.
-Toys like his rope, monkey his friend and treats were all passangers in the bag.
+His bed was strategically taken, it took up lads of space and was kept under the to top flap of the rucksack.
+Anytime he needed to settle down I get out his bed and he curled up for a probably much-needed nap.
+Toys like his rope, monkey his friend and treats were all passengers in the bag.

 The outbound journey involved mainly 2-day stopovers to enable some enjoyment of the trip, ensuring the dog wasn’t subjected to too many long daytime journeys.

 The Journey started in Stroud train station, a picturesque town in the Cotswolds and the birthplace of Extinction Rebellion.
 We filled up on vape juice to make us to Austria to save having to waste time finding shops to reload and get refreshments in the beautiful Gloucestershire town.

 This London visit was mainly to change trains to get to the Essex coast but utilised the change to walk the dog in Kensington gardens before jumping on the Central Line Tube to Liverpool Street Station.